-The Industrial Workers of the World (IWW) is a labor union representing nearly 9000 workers across North America.
+The Industrial Workers of the World (IWW) is a labor union representing workers of all industries across North America.
 Established in 1905, the IWW is known for its high standards of democracy, transparency, multinationalism, and active use of the right to strike.

 The Mid-Valley General Membership Branch of the IWW was founded on June 30th, 2019 after members voted to accept the by-laws and application.